joseeden/joeden/docs/022-Artificial-Intelligence/002-Prompt-Engineering/003-Evaluating-Responses.md

 ChatGPT can provide confident but incorrect answers.

 - Verify facts to avoid inaccuracies.
+- Example: If asked,

+    ```
-- Example: If asked, "Who was the first person to walk on the moon?" and it answers "Buzz Aldrin," it’s wrong.
+    Who was the first person to walk on the moon?
+    ```

+    and it answers "Buzz Aldrin," it’s wrong.
     The correct answer is Neil Armstrong.

 ### Relevance